We're on a quest to help you understand public art’s role in your community, what it costs and whether it's worth it.

 The exhibit at Denver's Leon Gallery features images of Nathaniel Rateliff, Esme Patterson, Gregory Alan Isakov and more.

-This weekend's arts happenings around Colorado include New Year's events around the state and a dual exhibition of Ned and Rosanne Sterne's work.
+This weekend's arts happenings around Colorado include MLK Day events and more.

 Elias Santoyo learned how to use a lasso as a young boy roping cattle.